ptorre/streamlit-workshop/SETUP.md

 ## Final check

-If you:
-- cloned the repo,
-- created and activated the environment,
-- launched the Streamlit demo,
-- and ran the `review.ipynb` notebook,

-🎉 You’re ready for the workshop.
+If you cloned the repo, created and activated the environment, launched the Streamlit demo app, and ran the review.ipynb notebook, you’re ready for the workshop 🎉

 If you hit issues, reach out on the support channel before the event with screenshots and your OS/shell details.